 - You are a new or returning student: You will not have access to the link for degree audit until the first day of classes if you are a new or returning student.
 If you have maintained continuous enrollment (barring summers off), the link will remain available.

 - You are eligible for a catalog year older than 2004: Degree audit is available beginning with the 2004 catalog through the current catalog year.
 Prior to 2004, degree completion progress was tracked on a hand-written document called a checklist.
 Students on checklists may choose to move up to a more recent catalog year, thereby gaining access to degree audit.
-As of August, 2012, only SOC eligible students (military) may be enrolled in catalog years older than 2005.

 What is a catalog year?

 Degree requirements change from time to time.
 This does not happen every year, but degree programs are frequently reviewed for relevancy to the field of study and evolving practices within higher education.
 “Catalog year” refers to the specific degree requirements for your degree at the time of your initial enrollment.
 Students may stay on their initial catalog year for up to eight years.
 If your degree is not complete (or is not going to be complete) within eight years of initial enrollment, you must move up to a more recent catalog year.
-This rule does not apply to SOC eligible students.

 Any student may request to be moved to a more recent catalog year, but none may select a catalog year that is older than their initial enrollment.
 Please see your academic advisor for more information.

 Minor requirements are not calculated in the overall degree completion totals.
 The total remaining hours on the degree audit is the number the financial aid department uses to calculate the amount of financial aid needed for each student.
 Since minor requirements are outside of overall degree requirements, they cannot be calculated in the total remaining hours for the degree.

 Overall GPA calculation?